 Within all electrolysis cells the anode electrode is eventually consumed.
 Therefore one may conclude that within a galvanic arrangement the metals providing the galvanic energy would consume rapidly.
 However this is not the case in this application.

 The technology does not split the water molecules using brute force electricity, which would consume electrodes.
 Also the electrolyte is pre-conditioned to become an ionic substance which becomes more anodic than the electrodes.
 The chemistry is quite complex but accomplishing an energy combination at an ionic level means very little energy loss and ease of molecule separation.

 We have confirmed the gas quality with: 1/ Oxygen line flow sensors, 2/ Ignition testing 3/ Chemical testing for other impurities and 4/ Direct feed to a PEM Fuel Cell (PEMFC).
 A PEMFC is very sensitive to impure gas and the performance would drop off should the hydrogen not be 99.99% pure.
 We achieve a steady 1.73% higher voltage with a 50% load on the PEMFC.
 (1.73% higher than hydrogen feed from a PEM Electrolyser with a rated 99.99% purity. both gasses were at the same temperature).
 These results are matched each time we run a three hour test.
 We have run enough tests on the PEMFC to be convinced that the output hydrogen is extremely pure.

+When stacked up beside other forms of alternative energies this method has a very small total pollution footprint.
 When solar panels and storage batteries are consumed and decommissioned they will end up as toxic land fill resulting in a huge, repeating environmental impact.